Red Hat Enterprise Linux: Relationship with Fedora Linux

 The Fedora Project provides the following explanation:

-Both Fedora and Red Hat Enterprise Linux are open source.
 Fedora is a free distribution and community project and upstream for Red Hat Enterprise Linux.
 Fedora is a general purpose system that gives Red Hat and the rest of its contributor community the chance to innovate rapidly with new technologies.
 Red Hat Enterprise Linux is a commercial enterprise operating system and has its own set of test phases including alpha and beta releases which are separate and distinct from Fedora development.Originally, Red Hat sold boxed versions of Red Hat Linux directly to consumers and business through phone support.
 The Fedora Project began in 2002 as a set of community supported packages for Red Hat Linux.
 However, the six month release cycle of Red Hat Linux was too disruptive for business users and Red Hat wanted a more reliable revenue stream.
 In 2002 Red Hat began releasing Red Hat Enterprise Linux based on Red Hat Linux, but with a much more conservative release cycle and a subscription based support program.
 A year later, Red Hat discontinued the Red Hat Linux product line, merging it with the Fedora community packages and releasing the resulting Fedora distribution for free.

-Fedora now serves as upstream for future versions of RHEL: RHEL trees are forked off the Fedora repository, and released after a substantial stabilization and quality assurance effort.
-For example, RHEL 6 was forked from Fedora at the end of 2009 (approximately at the time of the Fedora 12 release) and released more or less together with Fedora 14.
-By the time RHEL 6 was released, many features from Fedora 13 and 14 had already been backported into it.
+Fedora serves as the primary upstream for future major releases of RHEL: RHEL source code repositories are forked off the Fedora repository, and released after a substantial stabilization and quality assurance effort.
+The major-version stable release branch is built and released by the CentOS project under the name CentOS Stream.
+Each minor version of RHEL is a branch of CentOS Stream that gets ongoing bug fixes and security updates.

+For example, CentOS Stream 9 was forked from Fedora in March, 2021 (shortly before the Fedora 34 release) and available on public mirrors in September, 2021.
+RHEL 9.0 was released in May, 2022.

 The Fedora Project lists the following lineages for older Red Hat Enterprise releases: